getup8/getup8-hugo/content/classes/data-structures/lecture7.md

 ## Agenda

-  * Cycling back to the ArrayListIterator to understand how nested classes function.
+  * Cycling back to the `ArrayListIterator` to understand how nested classes function.
-  * Also going through implementation of LinkedList.
+  * Also going through implementation of `LinkedList`.
   * Stacks and Queues.

 ## To Dos